d3nnysm2904/Project/escuela/back End/Forex converter/flask-1/conceptual.md

  /search?term=dogs&race=bulldog

   then request.args creates the inmutabledict[('terms','dogs'),('race','bulldog')]

+  we can create a variable in the app.route(/search) like: terms=request.args['terms] and return terms or maybe a f string , it depends on the type of functionality we want to create.

 - How do you collect data from the body of the request using Flask?

+  with the built in methods from _request_

 - What is a cookie and what kinds of things are they commonly used for?

+  Cookies are a way to store small bits of info on a user client in a web browser information stored in the browser  on the client side, login information , username, info about shopin cart, pages visited ,ads ,etc. this information can be send along with a request

 - What is the session object in Flask?

+  session in flask are a nice way of creating satteful http request or adding state on top There are different types of Browser Storage

+  Local Storage:
+ stores data in your browser with no expiration date , and gets cleared  only trhoug JavaScript or clearing the browser cache Domain specific
+ Storage limit is much larger than a cookie info not needed in server side
+ 5mb/10mb storage

+Session Storage (different tahn flask session):
+ Stores data only for until the browser or tab is closed, as long as the borwsing session is open Storage limit is much larger than a cookie
+ 5mb storage

 - What does Flask's `jsonify()` do?

+ it turn data in JSON to readeable info